-measurements from a variety of sources.
+Water vapor and aerosols are the two most significant attenuation factors effecting downward and upward atmospheric transmittance of spectral radiance along the directly transmitted path and LOS.
+The nadir viewing radiances were compared against MODTRAN6 (Berk et al., 2017) predicted spectral radiances for both the bright and dark targets.
+Predicting spectral radiance for bright and dark targets along the 29 July flight line, required atmospheric aerosol and columnar water vapor measurements from a variety of sources.
 The northwestern portion of the Greenland Ice Sheet is quite remote with sparse ground instrumentation to parameterize MODTRAN, especially towards the Greenland interior.
 On the coast at the Thule Air Base, there is an AERONET site with a CIMEL maintained by NASA Goddard Space Flight Center.
-The CIMEL measurements provided spectral aerosol optical depth, aerosol extinction coefficients, and columnar water vapor, as the source of atmospheric information.
+The CIMEL measurements provided spectral aerosol optical depth, aerosol extinction coefficients, and columnar water vapor (Giles et al., 2019) as the source of atmospheric information.
 We also used carbon dioxide and water vapor measurements from the Atmospheric Infrared Sounder (AIRS) and MODerate resolution Imaging Spectrometer (MODIS) Terra and Aqua instruments.

-MODTRAN has four core model components [i.e., (1) a geographical and seasonal atmosphere model; (2) radiation transport of aerosol and clouds; (3) LOS geometry; and (4) spectral range and resolution] that are required for model atmospheric conditions (Berk et al., 2016).
+MODTRAN has four core model components [i.e., (1) a geographical and seasonal atmosphere model; (2) radiation transport of aerosol and clouds; (3) LOS geometry; and (4) spectral range and resolution] that are required to model atmospheric conditions (Berk et al., 2016).
 The following options were selected: the sub-Arctic summer model atmosphere; correlated-k algorithm to initialize radiation transport at a spectral resolution of 0.1 cm-1; the Kurucz 2005 TOA solar irradiance reference spectrum (Kurucz, 2005); the Navy maritime aerosol model weighted for stronger coastal than continental influence; and meteorological range based on the CIMEL-retrieved aerosol extinction coefficient at 550 nm.
 Other parameters included ozone and carbon dioxide concentrations along with columnar water vapor content (g/cm-2) from atmospheric measurements on 29 July described above.

-The LOS geometry was determined using the wUC-12B aircraft flight altitude (based on the navigation file), an observer zenith angle of 180°, and the ground altitude was extracted from the Greenland Ice Mapping Project (GIMP) Digital Elevation Model (Howat et al., 2014).
+The LOS geometry was determined using the UC-12B aircraft flight altitude (based on the navigation file), an observer zenith angle of 180°, and the ground altitude was extracted from the Greenland Ice Mapping Project (GIMP) Digital Elevation Model (Howat et al., 2014).
 The Julian day and in-flight start time for data acquisition was used to initialize the solar illumination geometry parameters that included observer latitude and solar zenith angle.
 Finally, we convolved MODTRAN output radiances into VSWIR channels using a Gaussian FWHM filter centered on 1 nm wavelengths from 0.35 to 2.5 μm.
-The spectral response functions for the nadir viewing spectrometer VNIR and SWIR detectors are shown in Figure 11.
+The spectral response functions for the nadir viewing spectrometer VNIR and SWIR detectors are shown in Figure 10a and 10b.